jun7/wyebadblock/README.md

 Setting chars(whatever) to the env value $DISABLE_ADBLOCK disables adblock.

 For source code:
-set string ";adblock:false;" as the user data of the webkit_web_context_set_web_extensions_initialization_user_data;
+set string "adblock:false;" as the user data of the webkit_web_context_set_web_extensions_initialization_user_data;